 Our Top Picks at a Glance

-The Levoit Core 400S is the smartest kitchen companion on this list.
+The Levoit Core 400S earns the top spot for kitchen use because it combines strong CADR with the smartest auto-detection of any purifier in this roundup.
 Its laser-based particle sensor detects cooking smoke within seconds and auto-ramps the fan speed to match — start frying onions and you will hear it respond before you even notice the haze.
 The VeSync app gives you real-time PM2.5 readings from your phone, so you can monitor how quickly the air clears after cooking without being in the kitchen.

-At $219.99, it is the most connected option here.
+At $181.95, it is the most connected option here.
 Schedule it to run on high 10 minutes before you start cooking via the app, and let auto mode handle the rest.
 The night-light feature doubles as soft kitchen ambient lighting during late-night cooking sessions.

 What We Like